-Collins trails Democrat Susan Gideon by 4 points in the latest Maine Senate poll.
+Collins trails Democrat Sara Gideon by 4 points in the latest Maine Senate poll.

 Sen. Susan Collins (R-ME) said Tuesday that she would not choose sides in the 2020 presidential race because of her own "difficult race."